 Whey protein serves as a source of calories, so you can use it to get the extra calories needed for weight gain.
 On the other hand, you can budget the calories in whey into a restricted-calorie diet, which will allow you to lose weight.
-How many calories you'll find in a serving of whey depends on the type you choose; one commercially available whey shake has just 113 calories per serving, while another commercial whey supplement has 309 calories.
-If you're trying to add more calories and gain weight, go for a higher-calorie supplement; if you're trying to lose weight, opt for a lower-calorie one.
+How many calories you'll find in a serving of whey depends on the type you choose, and whether it is isolate protein or concentrate protein.
+Isolate protein is processed to remove more carbs and fat, so it provides more protein per scoop, and often it provides fewer calories per gram of protein.

 Benefits for Weight Gain

 Whey protein, consumed as part of a weight gain diet, can also help you pack on pounds.
 Simply adding a whey protein shake to your typical diet can promote weight gain.
-If you drink the 309-calorie whey protein shake on top of what you'd need to maintain your weight, you would gain weight at a rate of slightly more than a half-pound per week.
+If you drink a 250-calorie whey protein shake on top of what you'd need to maintain your weight, you would gain weight at a rate of slightly more than a half-pound per week.

-Once you have medical clearance to take whey protein, adjust how you serve it to make it work for weight gain or loss.
+In addition, when preparing your protein shake, be sure to mix your protein powder with fresh, clean ingredients.
 If you're trying to shed pounds, for example, simply mix a low-calorie whey protein powder with water and a handful of fruit for a shake that's not too calorie-dense.
 A 113-calorie powder made with water and blended with a cup of strawberries, for example, contains just 166 calories.
 If you're aiming for weight gain, on the other hand, you could blend a higher-calorie whey powder with whole milk, 2 cups of berries, and add a tablespoon of almond butter for a 662-calorie shake.

 How you customize your shake is up to you.
 You could use different fruits, add leafy green vegetables or use liquids like almond milk, green tea or juice instead of milk or water; just count the calories in your whey shake and pair it with a diet to meet your daily calorie target to gain or lose weight.